 Controls the port on which the Orchid Core VMS user interface is accessed.
 The default port is 80, but if your RHEL system is running an HTTP server such as Apache or Nginx, you will likely need to change this value.

 archivecleaner.usedspace.percentage

-Controls the percentage of disk space Orchid Core VMS will use.
-Find it on the volume specified in webserver.archives.rootpath.
+Controls the percentage of disk space Orchid Core VMS will use to store video archives.
+The default is 85%.
+Find the video archives on the volume specified in archives.dir.